The International Arbitration Review: Myanmar

 - where the award or arbitration agreement required to be produced is in a foreign language, a translation into English certified as correct by a diplomatic or consular agent of the country to which that party belongs or certified as correct in such other manner as may be sufficient according to the law in force in Myanmar.

 The Myanmar Arbitration Centre was officially launched by the Union of Myanmar Federation of Chambers of Commerce and Industry on 3 August 2019.
-However, the Myanmar Arbitration Centre has not published its own set of rules and there is no clarity on how an arbitration may be commenced under its auspices.
-The Myanmar College of Arbitrators was also established at the same time as the Myanmar Arbitration Centre.
+The Myanmar College of Arbitrators was also established at the same time.
 The College is intended to select, train and certify industry veterans to become arbitrators.
 However, it is not clear what level of training and accreditation will be provided, and if they will be in conformity with international qualifications.
-Therefore, notwithstanding the establishment of the Myanmar Arbitration Centre, there is currently still no arbitration institution that serves as a focal point for various arbitration activities.
+Notwithstanding the establishment of the Myanmar Arbitration Centre, there is currently still no arbitration institution that serves as a focal point for various arbitration activities in Myanmar.
 There is also currently no framework that supports the proper accreditation of arbitrators in Myanmar, particularly to comply with international standards.

-To assist in the process of establishing Myanmar's arbitration infrastructure, experts from international and foreign institutions such as the Chartered Institute of Arbitrations (CIArb) and the Singapore International Arbitration Centre (SIAC) have conducted annual training and workshops (with the opportunity for associate membership with CIArb) in Myanmar in the past few years.
+In the period immediately following the enactment of the Arbitration Law, there were significant efforts by, experts from international and foreign institutions such as the Chartered Institute of Arbitrations (CIArb) and the Singapore International Arbitration Centre (SIAC) to assist in the process of establishing Myanmar's arbitration infrastructure.
+These included conducting training and workshops (with the opportunity for associate membership with CIArb) in Myanmar.
 The China International Economic and Trade Arbitration Commission Hong Kong Arbitration Center also organised a specialised seminar in 2018 on arbitration for construction disputes, inviting many foreign industry experts to share their knowledge.
 We have helped to organise various such training and workshops in conjunction with the institutions.

 Since 2018, student bodies have also been involved in organising international moot competitions based on simulated arbitrations, including the national rounds of the Willem C Vis Arbitration Moot.

-The Supreme Court is supportive of arbitration, and is working with various partners, including us, to raise awareness and knowledge of arbitration through training and workshops.
+The Supreme Court is supportive of arbitration, and is working with various partners, including the authors, to raise awareness and knowledge of arbitration through training and workshops.
 We have organised some of these workshops.

 Given the lack of an established arbitration framework and institution, there are currently no available statistics on arbitration in Myanmar.